peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

     public EInteger LowBits(long longBitCount) Extracts the lowest bits of this integer.
 This is equivalent to <code>
- And(2^longBitCount - 1)</code>, but is more efficient when this integer is non-negative and longBitCount's value is large.
+ And(2^longBitCount - 1)</code>, but is more efficient when this integer is nonnegative and longBitCount's value is large.

 **Parameters:**